Zee-Iq/facebook/README.md

 ## A Facebook lookalike app

-    Created with: Rect , Typescript and MUI
+    Created with React, Typescript and MUI.